harlo/harlo.github.io/_posts/2015-06-24-do-not-do-what-johnny-don't-did.markdown

 I'm deeply saddened that, instead of uplifting this type of research, I could have weakened its integrity.
 And also, I've hurt the integrity of those with legitimate grievances with the "sharing economy" and fight for it to stay more humane.
 I should not have contributed noise to what has always been a really clear signal.
 So, yes there are targets, but I had no right to use either this anecdote or the Eyeo stage for target practice.

 And I deeply regret it.
+My mother always said, "you don't apologize to make you feel better, you apologize so you will do better," and these words have never felt more true.